BH 162 : Effective Helping Skills I

 1. Demonstrate effective counselor characteristics and behaviors through oral, written, and nonverbal communication.

-2. Demonstrate beginning-level interviewing and counseling skills.
+2. Demonstrate in lab real play scenarios beginning-level interviewing and counseling skills.

 3. Describe factors, such as cultural diversity, ethics and personal values, which influence the helping process.